Blacksuan19/init.nvim/README.md

 ## Features

-- Single file (you don't want your dotfiles to be all vim script)
+- Single file (you don't want your dotfiles to be all Vim script)
 - Super minimal (~400 lines)
 - Super fast startup (less than 40ms!)
 - Lazy loading plugins
 - Highly customizable
 - Beautiful Material ocean color scheme
-- VSCode like autocompletion, multi cursor
+- Vscode like auto completion, multi cursor
 - Smooth Scrolling (its really smooth!)
-- file previews in fzf
+- floating window + borders + file previews on fzf(see [demos](#demos))
 - Asynchronous Lint Engine
 - Simple, Intuitive shortcuts

 ### Supported Languages

-Neovim provies support for a wide range of languages by default.
+Neovim provides support for a wide range of languages by default.
 There is also support for:

 - [liquid](https://shopify.github.io/liquid/)